 Funding for this research was provided primarily by BBSRC and EPSRC.
 Further funding from the British Council under the Newton Fund allowed the team to collaborate with Colombian researchers to demonstrate that coffee waste could be converted into electricity using a microbial fuel cell.
 Funding from EPSRC under the Global Challenges Research Fund then allowed the researchers to construct a small, inexpensive device suitable for use on Colombian farms.

 The Newton Fund is managed by the UK Department for Business, Energy and Industrial Strategy (BEIS), and delivered through seven UK delivery partners, which includes UK Research and Innovation (the seven research councils and Innovate UK), the UK academies, the British Council and the Met Office.
 Follow via Twitter: @NewtonFund.

 The Global Challenges Research Fund (GCRF) is a £1.5 billion fund announced by the UK government to support cutting-edge research which addresses the problems faced by developing countries.
 The fund, administered through delivery partners including the research councils and national academies, addresses global challenges through disciplinary and interdisciplinary research, strengthens capability for research and innovation, within both UK and developing countries, and provides an agile response to emergencies and opportunities.
 For further information visit UK Research and Innovation: Global Challenges Research Fund and follow via Twitter: @GCRF.

-Tags: BBSRC press release environmental change industrial biotechnology University of Surrey
+Tags: video BBSRC press release environmental change industrial biotechnology University of Surrey